RedeployAB/PSScaffold/README.md

 We've consolidated this to four functions that creates the needed files in a good and easy to understand file structure.

 Using [Azure File Storage](https://redeploy.se/azure-file-share-ps-module-repository/) as a module repository.
+It's of course possibly to deploy to other repositories.
+Change the Publish task in `ModuleName.build.ps1`, and write a deploy/publish function and add it to `build_utils.ps1`.

 **Content**